Symmetric Yang--Mills theory in FLRW universes: Coset space dimensional reduction of Yang--Mills fields

 where we have introduced a factor $\varepsilon_K =\pm 1$ to adjust the overall sign of $K$.
 It can be used to remove a sign ambiguity which arises when we work with semi-simple groups $G$, that is, with indefinite Killing forms.
-As we will work with symmetric spaces, and thus reductive ones, we are able to decompose the Lie algebra $\mathfrak{g}$ into Killing-orthogonal parts
+As we will consider symmetric spaces, and thus reductive ones, the Lie algebra $\mathfrak{g}$ can be decomposed into Killing-orthogonal parts